Sex-determination system: Mating types

+Mating types are extensively studied in fungi.
+Among fungi, mating type is determined by chromosomal regions called mating-type loci.
+Furthermore, it is not as simple as "two different mating types can mate", but rather, a matter of combinatorics.
+As a simple example, most basidiomycete have a "tetrapolar heterothallism" mating system: there are two loci, and mating between two individuals is possible if the alleles on both loci are different.
+For example, if there are 3 alleles per locus, then there would be 9 mating types, each of which can mate with 4 other mating types.
+By multiplicative combination, it generates a vast number of mating types.
+For example, Schizophyllum commune, a type of fungus, has $9 \times 32 \times 9 \times 9 = 23328$ mating types.

 Haplodiploidy

 Haplodiploidy is found in insects belonging to Hymenoptera, such as ants and bees.
 Sex determination is controlled by the zygosity of a complementary sex determiner (csd) locus.
 Unfertilized eggs develop into haploid individuals which have a single, hemizygous copy of the csd locus and are therefore males.
 Fertilized eggs develop into diploid individuals which, due to high variability in the csd locus, are generally heterozygous females.
 In rare instances diploid individuals may be homozygous, these develop into sterile males.

 The gene acting as a csd locus has been identified in the honeybee and several candidate genes have been proposed as a csd locus for other Hymenopterans.

 Most females in the Hymenoptera order can decide the sex of their offspring by holding received sperm in their spermatheca and either releasing it into their oviduct or not.
 This allows them to create more workers, depending on the status of the colony.